 If you are experiencing any symptoms that include shortness of breath, fatigue, sweating or abdominal pain, please consult your doctor.

-“Heart disease is 80 percent preventable,” Dr. Sharma says.
+“Heart disease is 80% preventable,” Dr. Sharma says.
 “The earlier your doctor detects health risks, the more options a woman will have as far as treatment.”

 2. Ovarian cancer

 Ovarian cancer kills more than 14,000 women a year in the United States.
-Though the disease has a significant survival rate if caught in the early stages, it can be difficult to diagnose because women often have no symptoms.
+Though the disease has a significant survival rate if caught early, it can be difficult to diagnose because women often have no symptoms.

 “Women don’t usually come in complaining of symptoms until they are stage III or stage IV,” says Tia Guster, M.D., an obstetrician and gynecologist at Piedmont.
 “At that point the prognosis can be devastating.”